bgelens/AzFuncTFRegistry/README.md

 Pre-create the Table and Container (with access policy private) defined in the application settings.

+If you desire to use authentication keys with Terraform, add the application setting `authenticationKeys` and add values separated by `;`.

 ## Upload modules

 Upload modules to the storage account directly.
 First create a tar.gz archive